shaun4727/advanced-authentication-system/README.md

 10. what is the use of `new URL`, `safePurse`
 11. use of uuid(npm i uuid)
 12. to integrate sending email, use ---- resend.com
-13. use of react hook -- useCallback
+13. use of react hook -- useCallback, useSession ( sessionprovider --- next-auth/react), usePathname(next/navigation)
 14. when to use asChild
 15. what is the use of findFirst, findUnique in prisma
 16. How prisma works?